All Episodes

 We can only guess what might have been on that.

-We have not heard a word, not one peep, not one leak, unlike the Trump case about Biden's special counsel.
+We have not heard a word, not one peep, not one leak, unlike the Trump case, about Biden's special counsel.

 Nothing at all whatsoever.

-And the talk is that there might also be an indictment of Hunter Biden, but from all indications that we're hearing, it's going to be about the low-hanging fruit, which would be lying on a gun application, and number two, tax issues, uh, but nothing specifically to do with him and his father and offering no experience,
+And the talk is that there might also be an indictment of Hunter Biden, but from all the indications that we're hearing, it's going to be about the low-hanging fruit, which would be lying on a gun application.

-no background, no services for massive amounts of money from a lot of different countries uh for services that he was not qualified to perform that we can see.
+And number two, tax issues, but nothing specifically to do with him and his father and offering no experience, no background, no services for massive amounts of money from a lot of different countries for services that he was not qualified to perform that we can see.

-So we're watching this there's two indictment watches.
+So we're watching this.

-Now that to me says that the Justice Department is extremely sensitive.
+Now, that to me says that the Justice Department is extremely sensitive.

-Now they've had Hunter Biden's laptop since December of 2019.
+Now, they've had Hunter Biden's laptop since December of 2019.

 It's taken them a long time.

-It may be about Joe or Hunter Biden, and uh be on the lookout, and you probably don't want to run any information that it might come available, and hence the censoring of the Hunter Biden laptop story to begin with.
+And you probably don't want to run any information that might come available and hence the censoring of the Hunter Biden laptop story to begin with.

-Anyway, here to sort through all of this, Greg Jarrett, Fox News analyst, his new book is out trial of the century.
+Greg Jarrett, Fox News analyst, his new book is out Trial of the Century.

 Welcome both of you.

-Um, and maybe two of about Hunter Biden, but I think that's the low-hanging fruit.
+It seems like an indictment is imminent and maybe two about Hunter Biden, but I think that's the low-hanging fruit.

 That's not the real issues that James Comer and his committee are looking into.

-Well, I predicted a long time ago that they would not indict President Trump on the mere possession of classified material, because he has defenses to that, and there's a comparison to other people, Democrats who haven't been indicted for that.
+Well, I predicted a long time ago that they would not indict President Trump on the mere possession of classified material because he has defenses to that.

 I predicted from the outset they would try to find a process crime, an obstruction of justice crime.